Skip to content

 6 Guide

-Pro Micro Switch 2: Wired Controller
+Pro Micro NS2: Wired Controller

 (compatible with Switch 1)